 Because I want you to know I’m taking my own advice!

 If you’ve seen the almost-daily quotes I’ve created for my company’s Facebook Page, you know I love Visionaries and the way they serve people in need.
 And in many of my posts, I encourage Visionaries to not just Dream, but to get to work on their Visions.

-My Vision–one of them anyway–is to make a life-changing difference for nonprofit founders who are changing the world for Good.
-To do that, I have to invest time, energy, and resources.
-Otherwise, I’d have nothing to offer them.
-I can’t just dream about serving them, or talk about it, or post about it.
-I have to get to work.
-And that’s what I was doing today–working on my Vision of supporting real ChangeMakers.
+My Vision–one of them anyway–is to make a life-changing difference for new and aspiring nonprofit founders who are ready to change the world for Good.
+To do that, I have to invest time, energy, and resources to continue my own growth.
+Otherwise, I’d have nothing to offer.

 Taking my own advice.

 The thing is, having a Vision can be cozy and comforting.
 It makes us feel good, and it gives us something positive to look forward to.
 We share it with family and friends, and they encourage us with their head-swelling complements.
 Complements on our compassion and on the Change we INTEND to make in the world.

 So we adore our Visions.
 We cling to them and recite them over and over, impressing the masses.

 But getting to work on that Vision–bringing it to life–is another thing altogether!
 That path is not always cozy or comforting.
 Or even comfortable!

 Sometimes it means giving up time we might prefer to use doing something else.
 Or it might mean asking for help, and if you’re like me, you’re not so good at that.
 It means moving into the unknown, and it means having the courage to take risks.

 A lot of folks will spend the next 20 years Dreaming and talking about their Visions.
 But a few will get off the couch and put in the work to bring their Visions to life.
 These ChangeMakers are not about throwing something together just to say they started a nonprofit.
 They’ll put in the effort to build a solid organization and a program that changes lives.